 In previous posts we talked about the benefits of moving away from a traditional seated workstation using sit-stand desks or desk raisers.
 However, this isn’t feasible for everyone, so today we will talk about how to select a more back-friendly chair and how best to modify it for a healthier spine.

-A good office chair should:
+/2020/06/09/using-a-lumbar-roll-to-prevent-and-relieve-low-A good office chair should:

 An upright posture is important to minimise load on the muscles and joints during sitting.
-We therefore want a chair that supports an upright posture and doesn’t encourage you to slump.
-So when looking for a chair opt for one:
+We therefore want a chair that supports an

 Although sitting upright is better than sitting slumped, there is no single “perfect” sitting posture.
 Sitting rigidly with “good” posture will still lead to problems over time so it’s therefore important to stay as mobile as possible.
 With this in mind, along with taking regular breaks, ensure you also regularly adjust the position of the chair to help vary the load on the spine.